NabinKhadka1/NabinKhadka1/README.md

 I'm Nabin.
 I'm a Computer Science Student at Dr. Ambedkar Institute of Technology.
 I do Web Development and I'm interested in learning Data Science and Machine Learning.

 ## Skills
-⚛ Python/Django
+* ⚛ Python/Django
-💻 HTML, CSS and JS
+* 💻 HTML, CSS and JS
-🗃 MySQL, SQlite
+* 🗃 MySQL, SQlite

-Skills:  HTML / CSS/MySQL/Python/Django / JS /

 - 🔭 I’m currently working on E-commerce website
 - 🌱 I’m currently learning Algorithm and Data Structure